choria-io/website/blog/content/post/2020/07/18/scout_goss.md

 ## Adhoc tests

-In our next release we will also ship a `scout` agent to all nodes, this can be used to trigger checks, set maintenance etc but also to run adhoc Goss validations.
+We also shipped a `scout` agent to all nodes, this can be used to trigger checks, set maintenance etc but also to run adhoc Goss validations.

 ![goss_validate action](goss_action.png)